-Our Raw Heirloom Criollo Extra Rich Organic Cacao powder is high in the mineral magnesium, essential for helping the heart to pump blood efficiently, building strong bones and maintaining proper blood pressure.
-Cacao also contains one of the highest levels of antioxidants on the planet, exceeding that of red wine, green tea and many other exotic fruits and vegetables.
-Recent scientific studies have shown that cacao boosts blood flow to the heart, brain and other organs and while having protective effects against heart disease.
-It has also been shown to be helpful in lowering blood glucose levels.
-Research from Germany also suggests that the flavanols in cacao may help maintain youthful, beautiful skin.
-Plus cacao is a good source of sulfur which promotes healthy skin, nails and hair.
+Cacao contains one of the highest levels of antioxidants on the planet, exceeding that of red wine, green tea and many other exotic fruits and vegetables.
+Our Raw Heirloom Criollo Extra Rich Organic Cacao powder is a source of the mineral magnesium and recent scientific studies have shown that cacao supports blood flow throughout the body.
+It has also been shown to be helpful in supporting healthy blood glucose levels.
+Research from Germany also suggests that cacao may help support youthful and beautiful skin possibly due to the sulfur and flavanols compounds found in this superfood.

-Cacao, 'the food of the gods' has been used for centuries to boost energy and enhance mood.
+Cacao, 'the food of the gods' has been traditionally used for centuries to support healthy energy levels and a healthy mental outlook.
 With over 300 identifiable chemical compounds, cacao remains one of the most complex and pleasurable foods on the planet.
 In its raw form, cacao contains anandamide

-(a natural anti-depressant).
+.
 By raising the neurotransmitters in our brain, cacao promotes an overall feeling of well being.
-In essence, raw chocolate makes you happy!
+In essence, raw chocolate may make you happy!

 What's the Difference between Cacao and Cocoa?